 We make people aware of the threats to red squirrels.
 We work with our members and volunteers, local communities, other groups and conservation organisations to eliminate these threats.
 This way we will ensure that red squirrels remain an intrinsic and valued part of our landscape, enhancing biodiversity and sustaining our cultural heritage for generations to come.

 Our founder-members were working as red squirrel conservation volunteers from the early 1990s with the Red Alert programme and, later, the Save Our Squirrels initiative.
-The Society was formed in 2005 and in 2011 we became a charity.
+The Society was formed in 2005 and in 2011 we became a registered charity.

 Members and Supporters

 Our strength lies in our growing network of members, volunteers and supporters who come from throughout Cumbria and further afield.
 We can save our red squirrels, but we need everyone to do what they can to help – financially and practically.